BerlinUnited/RoboCupTools/Tracking/README.md

-example usage:
+## Locate the Camera relativ to the field midpoint

+**Step 1: detect the field lines in the image**
+    run `python extract_field_lines.py <path to video file>`

-1. This will produce a file containing the field lines as 2d points with the name "./rc18/htwk-naoth-h1-combined.txt".
+This will produce a file containing the field lines as 2d points with the name "<video filename>.txt".

-python extract_field_lines.py "./data/rc18-htwk-naoth-h1-background.jpg"
+**Step 2: estimate the camera position**
+    run `python calculate_camera_parameters.py <video filename>.txt`

-2. this line will try to estimate the position of the camera in relaton to the field.
+this line will try to estimate the position of the camera in relation to the field.
 At the moment the results of the calculations are only visualized.

 NOTE: for the alignment to work the "starting" position of the camera has to be "good enough".

-python calculate_camera_parameters.py "./data/rc18-htwk-naoth-h1-background.txt"